Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 # Intel Classification Dataset
-In this project, we will tackle a classification problem using advanced Convolutional Neural Networks (CNN) and the Intel Image dataset, featuring 6 classes of color pictures in 150x150 pixels resolution.
+In this project, we tackle a classification problem using advanced Convolutional Neural Networks (CNN) and the Intel Image dataset, featuring 6 classes of color pictures in 150x150 pixels resolution.

 ## Using the code
 You can use the jupyter version of the project with the file ```Advanced CNN.ipynb```.